Antique Brass Musical Instruments

 5. 5.
 Sousaphones: These massive brass instruments are often associated with marching bands, but their design and sound are extraordinary enough for any collector.
 The sousaphone’s unique wrap-around shape gives it an impressive presence, and the deep tones it produces can be captivating.

-See also Montessori Musical Instruments
+See also Wooden Percussion Instruments

 How to Identify Genuine Antique Brass Instruments